ohioit/rpmbuild-mapserver/OPTIONS.md

+# Default CMake Options

+These are most of the CMake options and their default values.
+Only the options tested and confirmed working have been included here.
+Some options may be overriden in vars.yml.
+Additional customizations can be included in a local.yml file.

 | Option | Description | Default |
 |--------|-------------|---------|
 | WITH_CAIRO | Required for SVG and PDF output | ON |